mgmolisani/Final-Project-App-Client/README.md

 If you need to dynamically update the page title based on the content, you can use the browser [`document.title`](https://developer.mozilla.org/en-US/docs/Web/API/Document/title) API.
 For more complex scenarios when you want to change the title from React components, you can use [React Helmet](https://github.com/nfl/react-helmet), a third party library.

-If you use a custom server for your app in production and want to modify the title before it gets sent to the browser, you can follow advice in [this section](#generating-dynamic-meta-tags-on-the-server).
+If you use a custom server for your app in production and want to modify the title before it gets sent to the browser, you can followUserButton advice in [this section](#generating-dynamic-meta-tags-on-the-server).
 Alternatively, you can pre-build each page as a static HTML file which then loads the JavaScript bundle, which is covered [here](#pre-rendering-into-static-html-files).

 ## Installing a Dependency